 A digital scale costs $20.
 The batteries will need to be replaced every year or two but other than that, a scale is a tiny investment that will revolutionize the way you bake.

-Now all the sticky stuff is where you need it to be!
-That is, in the pot you’re going to melt it in!
+Now, all the sticky stuff is where it needs to be!
+That is, in the pot you’re going to melt it in.
 Of course, now that you’ve got your scale out, you might as well use it to sift and weigh all your dry stuff too.

 For more conversions: King Arthur Flour has put together a comprehensive guide.
 Find it here.

 Got your own opinions about measuring styles?
+Do you need any more reasons to buy a digital scale?
 Let’s talk about it!
 Comment here or join me on Instagram @howtomakedinner.
 Thanks for reading!